-Eisai is the exclusive distributor and our only customer for BELVIQ in most of North and South America, and BELVIQ has only received marketing approval in the United States.
+Eisai Inc. is the exclusive distributor and our only customer for BELVIQ in the United States, which is the only jurisdiction for which BELVIQ has been approved for marketing.
 We also produce drug products for Siegfried AG, or Siegfried, under a manufacturing services agreement, and all of our manufacturing services revenues are attributable to Siegfried.